If you’re looking to build good business habits, it’s usually a good idea to model yourself after some of the most successful people in the world.

 Slideshows don’t bring you data

-Today, you see many companies using slideshows as marketing collateral, either converted to a PDF and downloaded, or perhaps online as a slideshare.
+Today, you see many companies using slideshows as marketing or sales collateral, either converted to a PDF and downloaded, or perhaps online as a slideshare.

 But a much-overlooked criticism of slideshows is that they are a one-way medium.
 In the age of big data, when real user feedback should be at the heart of business decision-making, this is a significant cap on the advantages of traditional presentations.